 Digital signatures introduce another level of authenticity by using a cryptographic operation to bind the signature and the data being signed.
 It creates a unique fingerprint that cannot be duplicated and authenticates the document with a digital code.
 This is done through the Public Key Infrastructure (PKI), which is a set of requirements that allow (among other things) the digital signatures to be unique and secure.

 Once a document is digitally signed, it is locked in.
 Locking a document means no additional signatures, annotations, or form fill-ins will be allowed.
 If the document is changed at any time after signing, the signature is considered invalid.

-Note that some EHR programs do not ask you to physically sign the chart upon viewing.
-The EHR program knows you were the one who logged in and so the EHR will record that you have entered into the note.
+Note that some EMRs and EHRs do not ask you to physically sign the chart upon viewing.
+The program knows you were the one who logged in, and it will record that you have entered into the note.
 In fact, these programs’ processes for logging who has accessed patient records is often the basis for discovering HIPAA breaches.

 The Laws of Digital Signing

 The federal government has developed laws to regulate how electronic signing works in healthcare.
 The federal government first recognized the validity of electronic signatures with the United States Electronic Signatures in Global and National Commerce (ESIGN) Act.
 Then came the Uniform Electronic Transactions Act (UETA), which is meant to blend state laws regarding the validity of electronic signatures.
 Most states have adopted UETA, while a handful of states (such as Illinois) have enacted their own electronic signing laws.

 ESIGN and UETA both have 4 requirements for an electronic signature to be valid:

 - There must be an intent to sign – like traditional ink signatures, it is valid only if each party intended to sign the document.